 Please see below details of our hopes for the future of Lockbund Gallery.
 A further exhibition/ workshop space to be known as The Far Far Gallery.
-We would be very grateful for any comments and/or support from our local community to make the project a success.

 Read statement below, or download/ print it here.